Sonnet 110

 Sonnet 110 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 Sonnet 110 was published along with the other sonnets in the 1609 Quarto.
 The sonnet falls in place with the Fair Youth sequence of Shakespeare's sonnets, in which the poet expresses his love towards a young man.
-The mystery of the young man is still unknown today.
-However, there are many different theories by various scholars of who this young man may be.
-There has been much debate whether or not this sonnet was written about Shakespeare's disdain with the stage and actors.
-Whereas others have interpreted sonnet 110 as the poet confessing his love to a young man.
+There are many different theories by various scholars of who this young man may be.
+However, there has been much debate whether or not this sonnet was written about Shakespeare's disdain with the stage and actors.

-The sonnet is a confession of the poets committed sins and promiscuity, which quickly escalates to his confession of love to the young man.
-With Shakespeare's heavy use of double meanings to words have scholars perplexed as to whether the sonnet is about Shakespeare's career as an actor or a confession of love to the young man.
+The sonnet is a confession that the poet has committed infidelity, which quickly escalates to a proper admission of promiscuity.
 The sonnet is written in traditional Shakespearean sonnet form consisting of 14 lines with Iambic Pentameter and ending with a couplet.

 Paraphrase

 The poet confesses to profligate and dishonest behaviour, but these faults have revitalised him.
-He will no longer look elsewhere but devote himself to the young man, who he hopes will welcome him back.
+He will no longer look elsewhere but devote himself to his true love, and hopes he will welcome him back.

 Below is scholar David West's paraphrase translated to modern English: